 Proposed activities:

-The improvements to be made in the CCIC will be agreed by the CCD, the Central Informatics Bureau and the Central Information Systems Division.
+The improvements and related priorities to be made in the CCIC will be recommended by the CCD, the Central Informatics Bureau, Government Online Centre and the Central Information Systems Division.
 Given the limited budget for this output, these stakeholders will need to prioritize what improvements to develop under the CBIT project and to set a roadmap for its future development.
+The Ministry of Environment, Solid Waste Management and Climate Change will validate and approve the recommentdations.
 A meeting will be maintained with this purpose between these entities to define the specific activities of the output, including:

 Improving the responsiveness and compatibility of the CCIC website, redesigning all the pages of the portal.